Adam Richman: Early life and education

 Richman, an only child, was born into a Jewish family in the New York City borough of Brooklyn, and raised in the Sheepshead Bay neighborhood.
 He attended "a Solomon Schechter school through eighth grade and then a Talmud Torah high school", ultimately graduating from Midwood High School.
 He completed his undergraduate degree in international studies at Emory University, and earned a master's degree from the Yale School of Drama.
-While attending Emory University, Richman was a member of Alpha Epsilon Pi fraternity.
+While attending Emory, Richman was a member of Alpha Epsilon Pi fraternity.

 Career

+Early acting career

 Richman's acting career has included guest roles on Guiding Light, All My Children, Law & Order: Trial by Jury, and he portrayed God as a butcher on Joan of Arcadia in 2004.
 In addition to appearing in regional theater productions throughout the United States, he was also seen in several national television commercials.

+Food expertise and travel journal

 As a self-educated food expert and trained sushi chef, Richman has kept a travel journal that includes every restaurant he has visited since 1995.

+Man v.
+Food (2008–2012)

 Richman began as a TV host in 2008, with the Travel Channel show Man v.
 Food, which shows Richman visiting various cities and taking part in eating challenges there.
 Richman's tenure on the show lasted for four seasons, until 2012.
 (It was revived in 2017 with a new host, Casey Webb.)
 To maintain his health while taping the show, Richman would exercise twice a day.
 When the schedule permitted, he would not eat the day before a challenge.
 He also tried to stay hydrated by drinking a lot of water or club soda and forgoing coffee and soft drinks.
 For the show's fourth season, it was re-titled Man v.
 Food Nation, and Richman did not engage in the eating challenges himself, but rather coached others to do so.
 He stated at the time that this change was not done because he wanted to avoid eating large amounts of food, but rather in order to keep the show interesting.